ABOUT SCREEN CANBERRA

 LISA BARLINBoard Member (ACT)

-Lisa Barlin is the Chief General Counsel at a Government Business Enterprise, having previously been an equity Partner at independent commercial law firms for the past decade.
+Lisa Barlin has been an equity Partner at independent commercial law firms for the past decade.
 She brings more than 20 years’ experience as a solicitor, predominantly working in commercial and government law.
 She has routinely provided legal advice on corporate governance issues and provided crisis management services at a board level.
+For the last 15 years she has also been a director for not‑for‑profit community boards across the education, health and safety, and sporting sectors.

 Most recently Lisa was a director and then Deputy Chair of Snowy Hydro SouthCare Rescue Helicopter Trust Fund.
 This Trust Fund was owned and funded by the ACT and NSW Governments and the helicopter flew 6,900 rescue missions across the ACT and Southern New South Wales region.